dhasenan/chessv/README.md

 ### Supported Options

+ - Non-Fairy Chess.
+Your major pieces will always be Rooks, your minor pieces will always be Bishops and Knights, and your queens will always slay.
+Also, no more dumb Berolina Pawns.
+Who even thought mixing those was a good idea?
  - Chaotic Material Randomization.
 Every game, you get new pieces in new places!
 Who needs an opening book?
+ - Army-Constrained Material.
+The material you get will always be related to each other (in that they belong in the same army): If you find a Bishop you won't find a Cannon; if you find a Cleric you won't find a Lion.
+   - It may be inconvenient to exclude certain pieces under this mode...
+ - Piece Limits.
+Under some mindsets, it can be taxing to find 6 minor pieces and no Queen.
+By adding certain rails to the experience, one can have a more personalized approach to a Chess randomizer, where one's army bears some semblance of a traditional game.

 ## ChessV